Gospel & Universe 🍏 Starting Points

 Literature

 I suspect that the dark-eyed beauty sitting next to the priest would rather know how Juliet teaches the torches to burn bright than how Aquinas proved God or Newton calculated gravity.
 Although Aquinas and Newton are ground-breaking in their respective fields, and can be made as fascinating as the teacher has skill to make them, it’s hard to match a poem for its clarity of symbol or for its subtle mix of ambiguity and insight.
 It’s hard to match a play or movie for its crafted mix of psychology, idea, and social interaction.
-And it’s hard to match a novel for the in-depth world it creates, drawing the reader into its settings and psychologies, its personal relationships amid the greater conundrums of life.
+And it’s hard to match a novel for the in-depth world it creates, drawing the reader into its settings and psychologies, its personal relationships amid the greater conundrums of existence.

 🍏